tejas-git64/30DaysOfCode/README.md

 Even here we use HTML's *data-* attribute, to assign units in px
 - Uses CSS's pseudo class *:root* to assign custom values from each input i.e range-sliders & color picker
 - Uses CSS's EventListeners like *change* & *mousemove* to update new values

+### **Day 4: Array Methods-1**

+### Brushing up some basic yet intriguing array methods
+Here we're going to understand the usage of the following methods:
+- sort(): sorts elements in the ascending or descending order
+- split(): spilts an array/object based on the position assigned, used mainly in destructing objects
+- filter(): creates a new array filled with elements that pass a test provided by a function
+- reduce(): executes a reducer function for each value in an array and returns a single value which is the function's accumulated result
+- map(): creates a new array from the results of a previously existing function